 Oils and fats are the most concentrated energy food in our diet.

 Butter is made by separating the milk fat from the liquid.
-It is 80% fat and contains almost no protein.
-It should not be excluded from the diet as it is an excellent natural source of vitamin E, but ration yourself to 4oz / 100g of butter in a week.
+It is 80% fat and contains no protein.
+It should not be excluded from the diet as it is an excellent natural source of vitamin E.